lucasnsaraujo/news-website/README.md

 # News Website

-US - A simple news website made for practicing Node.js and Express fundamentals BR - Um site de notícias feito para praticar fundamentos de Node e Express
+:us: - A simple news website made for practicing Node.js and Express fundamentals
+:br: - Um site de notícias feito para praticar fundamentos de Node e Express

 - Main page with image, title and subtitle
 - Click on read more to see full page and content